Acupuncture for Regional Pain Syndrome

 • Modifies the brain for producing the polypeptides that decrease the sensitivity of pain

-• Increase the level of homovanilllic acid, dopamine, acetylcholinesterase, and serotonin; all assist in increasing the threshold of pain and leads to pain relief.
+• Increase the levels of homovanillic acid, dopamine, acetylcholinesterase, and serotonin; all increase the pain threshold and lead to pain relief.

 ACUPUNCTURE FOR REGIONAL PAIN SYNDROME:

-According to the specific diagnosis of the patient, multiple acupoints must be applied.
-The electric acupuncture is utilized for individuals with CRPS/RSD.
-According to the proper diagnosis of the patient, the suitable acupoints selected for:
+According to the patient’s specific diagnosis, multiple acupoints must be applied.
+Electric acupuncture is utilized for individuals with CRPS or RSD.
+According to the proper diagnosis of the patient, the suitable acupoints were selected for:

 • Blood obstruction